bbayszczak/cfginterpolator/README.md

 cfginterpolator is an interpolate library in golang allowing to include data from external sources in your configuration

+It will also allow you to keep your configuration up to date when a value change in one of any external data source.
+See section `configuration reload` of this README.

 cfginterpolator can ingest several types of data:

 - a `yaml` file